Administration order

 Disposable income

-The amount of money you have available to spend on non-essential items after you’ve paid for your household bills.
+The amount of money you have left to spend on non-essential items after you have paid your bills and living costs.

 Doorstep collector

-An individual who collects money for a collection agency by visiting people at home, in an attempt to recover money for the debt.
+Someone who collects money for a collection agency by visiting people at their home.

 Doorstep lender

-Companies offering short-term, small loans to people on low incomes.
-Repayments are made weekly or fortnightly to collectors calling at customers' homes.
+Companies that offer small short-term loans to people on low incomes.
+Repayments are made weekly or fortnightly to collectors who visit your home.

 Back to top